Retail Property Finance

 Retail Property Finance UK

 Retail property finance covers the purchase, refinance, and development of shops, retail units, supermarkets, retail parks, and high-street commercial premises across the UK.
 The retail sector has undergone significant structural change in recent years, creating both challenges for lenders assessing traditional high-street assets and opportunities for investors acquiring at value in a repriced market.
-Platinum Global Bridging Finance arranges retail property mortgages and bridging loans from £150,000 to £150m+.
+Platinum Global Bridging Finance arranges retail property mortgages and bridging loans from £250,000 to £150m+, through a panel of over 100 lenders.
 No broker fee on facilities of £500,000 or above.

 What Is Retail Property Finance?

-Retail property finance is commercial mortgage lending secured against property used for retail purposes — shops, supermarkets, convenience stores, showrooms, retail parks, and similar assets.
+Retail property finance is commercial mortgage lending secured against property used for retail purposes, shops, supermarkets, convenience stores, showrooms, retail parks, and similar assets.
 The loan can be on an owner-occupied basis, where the retailer purchases its own trading premises, or an investment basis, where an investor acquires a retail property let to one or more tenants.
+Facilities are structured on either an interest-only or capital repayment basis depending on the borrower’s strategy and cash flow requirements.

 The retail sector requires careful lender selection.
 High-street banks have significantly reduced appetite for traditional retail investment since 2020, particularly for secondary and tertiary locations.
-Specialist commercial lenders and challenger banks have filled much of this gap, with more flexible underwriting criteria and genuine appetite for well-structured retail lending cases.
+Specialist commercial lenders and challenger banks, including Together Money, Shawbrook, and certain debt fund lenders, have filled much of this gap, with more flexible underwriting criteria and genuine appetite for well-structured retail lending cases.
+The key is matching the asset to the lender who actively wants it, rather than approaching lenders with a generic retail appetite.

 Types of Retail Property We Finance